anitaposch/anita-grav/user/pages/04.blog/articles-2022/221115-bitcoin-com/221115-bitcoin-com.md

     default: '/bitcoin-dot-com'
 date: 2022-11-15 12:30
 dateformat: 'Y-m-d H:i'
-summary: A word of warning!
+summary: "A word of warning!
 After the recent crypto frauds I find it important to explain that Bitcoin.com doesn't represent the ideas of Bitcoin BTC.
-Now Bitcoin.com started selling their own token called "Verse" to the public.
+Now Bitcoin.com started selling their own token called \"Verse\" to the public."
 thumbnail: _Verse-Token.png
 template: article
 ---